ZanSara/zansara.github.io/content/posts/2023-10-30-haystack-series-rag.md

 Question: What's the official language of {{ country }}?
 ```

-Notice how, despite the slightly alien syntax for a Python programmer, what the template does is fairly evident: it iterates over the documents and, for each of them, renders their `text` field.
+Notice how, despite the slightly alien syntax for a Python programmer, what the template does is reasonably evident: it iterates over the documents and, for each of them, renders their `text` field.

-With all these pieces set up, we can finally put them all together:
+With all these pieces set up, we can finally put them all together.

 ```python
 template = """